Welcome to Year 1!

 In Maths we focus on reading and writing numbers to 20 and practice counting reliably up to 20 objects.
 We will recognise and name 2D and 3D shapes and work with money up to 10p.

 Why do we go to Church?

 This R.E. based theme includes a visit to Holy Trinity Church in Queensbury to look at the features of churches and learn about the celebrations that take place there.
-We will then use our knowledge to plan a class wedding.
-As part of our wedding celebration we will use the cooking room to make a wedding cake out of individual buns.
+We will then use our knowledge to plan a class Christening.
+As part of our Christening celebration we will use the cooking room to make a Christening cake out of individual buns.
 Children will learn the skills of all-in-one cake mixing, creaming and dividing mixture.
 Children will be asked to think about the meaning of the word ‘precious’ and will be asked to bring in a precious object from home to show to the rest of the class and to prepare an explanation.
-There will be numerous opportunities for extending our writing skills as children will be asked to write invitations for the wedding and a recount of the visit to the church.
+There will be numerous opportunities for extending our writing skills as children will be asked to write invitations for the Christening and a recount of the visit to the church.